SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 ## Register Component

 The Register component (located in `frontend/src/Components/Register.js`) adopts the `useImmerReducer` from the `use-immer` package for state management.
 This approach allows for simplified and immutable state updates when handling form changes and side-effects during user registration.

+## Logging In User
+A new login functionality is now available.
+Users can enter their credentials on the Login page, which sends a request to the backend for authentication and retrieves an authentication token.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.